MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/document-process-automation.md

 ---
 ## About this Accelerator

-Many organizations process different format of forms in various format.
+Many organizations process huge volumnes of diverse documents in various formats.
 These forms go through a manual data entry process to extract all the relevant information before the data can be used by software applications.
-The manual processing adds time and opex in the process.
-The solution described here demonstrate how organizations can use Azure cognitive services to completely automate the data extraction and entry from pdf forms.
-The solution highlights the usage of the Form Recognizer and Azure Cognitive Search cognitive services.
-The pattern and template is data agnostic i.e. it can be easily customized to work on a custom set of forms as required by a POC, MVP or a demo.
-The demo also scales well through different kinds of forms and supports forms with multiple pages.
+The manual processing is costly adds time and is often an error-prone practice.
+The accelerator demonstrates how organizations can use Azure cognitive services to completely automate the data extraction and entry from pdf forms by highlighting the usage of **Form Recognizer** and **Azure Cognitive Search**.
+The pattern and template is data agnostic - it can be easily adapted to work on a custom set of forms as required by a POC, MVP or a demo.
+The demo also scales well through different kinds of forms and supports multiple page forms.

+### Challenges
+- Handle large volumnes of documents and not able to efficiently capture any rich insights from them
+- Invest in expensive manual labor to extract data
+- Manual data extraction can be labor intensive and/or error-prone, resulting in low confidence in data accuracy
+- More time is spent on extracting data than on analysis, insights and action

+### Benefits
+- Increase speed to value/insight by reducing document processing time
+- Reduce operating expenses through automation of manual processes
+- Improve data confidence and accuracy in extracted data by relying less on error-prone manual processes